-However, environmental factors can drastically alter infection duration in ways that vary across host genotypes.
-For example, mouse genotypes described as “resistant” due to their ability to clear a high dose of nematodes become chronically infected when exposed to a low dose, whereas other mouse strains are chronically infected regardless of dose [33-35].
-Our own experiments on mice infected with the nematode Trichuris muris show that infection durations observed under natural environmental conditions do not match those observed in the lab: when inbred strains are “rewilded” by moving them outdoors, infection is prolonged (Fig. 1).
+However, environmental factors can drastically alter infection duration.
+For example, our own experiments on standard laboratory mouse genotypes infected with the nematode Trichuris muris show that infection durations observed under natural environmental conditions do not match those observed in the lab: when inbred strains are “rewilded” by moving them outdoors, infection is prolonged (Fig. 1).
 Moreover, mice exposed to the natural environment only after nematode infection (“short-term wild”) had more variable worm burdens than those that spent the entire infection in the lab or in the wild (Fig. 1; [36]).
-Other recent studies have highlighted the divergence between immune phenotypes of wild and laboratory mice [47, 48], and between laboratory mice and mice that have been “naturalized” in different ways [49-52], including our rewilding approach [53-55].
+Other recent studies have highlighted the divergence between immune phenotypes of wild and laboratory mice [47, 48], and between laboratory mice and mice that have been “naturalized” in different ways [49-52], including our rewilding approach [53-55]; these immunological differences no doubt underlie variation in infection duration.

-Such variability in duration persists even in highly controlled laboratory settings.
+However, variability in duration persists even in highly controlled laboratory settings.
 During experimental infections of fruit flies [56] and flour beetles [57], the duration of infection was acute in some insects, and chronic in others, despite stringent controls.
 Analyses of the high-resolution data available for such systems indicates that variation in infection duration was caused by subtle differences in the initial rates of immune response induction and parasite replication.
-Such subtle dependence on initial conditions and early events is suggestive, as they are a hallmark of Allee effects and indicative of strong feedback mechanisms.
+Such dependence of infection duration on initial conditions is also observed in studies that vary inoculating dose [refs].
+Intriguingly, dose response studies often find that different genotypes respond differently to dose.
+For example, mouse genotypes described as “resistant” due to their ability to clear a high dose of nematodes become chronically infected when exposed to a low dose, whereas other mouse genotypes are chronically infected regardless of dose [33-35].

 II.b.
 Conceptual background

+We hypothesize that variation in infection duration is a manifestation of immunoparasitological Allee effects [ref].
 Allee effects are a relatively common phenomenon in ecological systems.
 They arise when positive feedback loops generate a positive relationship between per-capita growth rate and population density.
 The key dynamical signatures of Allee effects are persistence thresholds (e.g., [43, 44]): when density is below the threshold, the population declines to extinction; above it, the population persists.
 Near the threshold, subtle differences in system state can produce strikingly different persistence times.
 Allee effects have been invoked in the invasion biology literature to help explain differences in the success or failure of invasive species [refs].
 Positive feedback loops are a ubiquitous feature of the host-parasite interaction, and we have shown previously that they can generate Allee effects.
 We developed and parameterized a mathematical model of within-host ecology of gastrointestinal helminths that generates thresholds in infection duration similar to those observed empirically [46].
 Unlike all previous mathematical approaches, whether an infection is acute or chronic is an emergent property of the within-host ecological dynamics in our model (instead of being pre-programmed into the math, as in the past (e.g., [58, 59]).
 Our result is due to an Allee effect in parasite biomass growth, driven by manipulation of resources: when parasites wrest control of resources, they tip the system towards chronicity; when they don’t, infection is acute.